rahul-adepu/GlowCart/README.md

 Time taken
 ----------
-- 2 days to implement whole thing
+- 2 days to implement.